 computer games he or she designed? ...It was probably some guy you

 never heard of who wrote some little shareware game you never heard of.

 ...Over the lengthy life of a successful casual game, the independent

 ("indie") designer can make serious, serious money - high six-figures

 But he's built an incredibly successful company (GoDaddy), and offers

 some great tips on his blog.
 "The secret John D. Rockefeller used to

 build Standard Oil.
 It’s simple.
 We use it at Go Daddy.
 Putting it to

 work in your business."

 Hi, I'm Carson McComas.
 I'm an entrepreneur, a chaser of shiny objects, a goof off, and a dad.
-I recently launched an uptime monitoring service called Down Detect.
+I'm also the author of The Shopify Guide.
 When I can, I try to write about resources and ideas that have been helpful to me.
 Welcome.